 In a city of composers, Haydn probably takes a solid third place behind Mozart in first and Beethoven in second (no doubt keeping ahead with the added energy from all that coffee he drank).
 Let’s put Schubert in fourth place.
-Below is a map of relevant locations for Haydn’s Viennese homes, Haydn monuments, and similar.
-Below the map are photos and notes for the places marked.

 Top Haydn landmarks

 Haydnhaus (Haydngasse 19): The house where he lived for the last 12 years of his life is now an excellent Haydn museum.
 This is the unmissable bit of any Haydn tourist trail.
 And as a special bonus, it includes a virtual parrot.